sonic-net/sonic-mgmt/sdn_tests/testplans/Stress_Latency_Test_Plan.md

     -   Validation:
          Verify that the client closes the connection and gracefully exits.

--   Send a valid request for a single leaf multiple times from a single client
-    -   Condition to test:
-         Set the incremental value for a single leaf over 100 times from single client

-    -   Validation:
-         Verify that each request has been fully processed and expected response is received, verify that the state leaf also reflect the configured value

 -   Send a valid get requests for a single leaf multiple times from a single client
     -   Condition to test:
          Set the incremental value for a single leaf over the 30 minutes period from single client